mdn/content/files/en-us/web/html/applying_color/index.md

 ### Color, backgrounds, contrast, and printing

 What looks good on screen may look very different on paper.
 In addition, ink can be expensive, and if a user is printing your page, they don't necessarily need all the backgrounds and such using up their precious ink when all that matters is the text itself.
 Most browsers, by default, remove background images when printing documents.

-If your background colors and images have been selected carefully and/or are crucial to the usefulness of the content, you can use the CSS {{cssxref("color-adjust")}} property to tell the browser that it should not make adjustments to the appearance of content.
+If your background colors and images have been selected carefully and/or are crucial to the usefulness of the content, you can use the CSS {{cssxref("print-color-adjust")}} property to tell the browser that it should not make adjustments to the appearance of content.

-The default value of `color-adjust`, `economy`, indicates that the browser is allowed to make appearance changes as it deems necessary in order to try to optimize the legibility and/or print economy of the content, given the type of output device the document is being drawn onto.
+The default value of `print-color-adjust`, `economy`, indicates that the browser is allowed to make appearance changes as it deems necessary in order to try to optimize the legibility and/or print economy of the content, given the type of output device the document is being drawn onto.

-You can set `color-adjust` to `exact` to tell the browser that the element or elements on which you use it have been designed specifically to best work with the colors and images left as they are.
+You can set `print-color-adjust` to `exact` to tell the browser that the element or elements on which you use it have been designed specifically to best work with the colors and images left as they are.
 With this set, the browser won't tamper with the appearance of the element, and will draw it as indicated by your CSS.

-> **Note:** There is no guarantee, though, that `color-adjust: exact` will result in your CSS being used exactly as given.
-If the browser provides user preferences to change the output (such as a "don't print backgrounds" checkbox in a print dialog box), that overrides the value of `color-adjust`.
+> **Note:** There is no guarantee, though, that `print-color-adjust: exact` will result in your CSS being used exactly as given.
+> If the browser provides user preferences to change the output (such as a "don't print backgrounds" checkbox in a print dialog box), that overrides the value of `print-color-adjust`.

 ## See also